 Overview

-Plantar fasciitis heel pain typically occurs in young athletes that participate in sports involving a lot of jumping or running — such as dancers, long-distance runners and basketball players.
+Plantar fasciitis usually affects athletes who do sports with a lot of jumping or running, such as dancing, long-distance running and basketball.

 Signs and Symptoms

-What are the signs and symptoms of plantar fasciitis in children?
+What are the signs and symptoms of plantar fasciitis?

 Pain at the bottom of the foot near the heel